Electric current from Schwinger's time-ordered propagator: Conclusions

 In this paper, the electric current density is obtained by means of a time-ordered Schwinger propagator for fermions immersed in a constant and uniform external electric field.
 The time-ordered propagator can be well defined if we consider a time-independent electromagnetic vector potential.

-In this scheme, the Schwinger phase generates a non-local chemical potential corresponding to the Coulomb potential, which depends on the mean position of the fermion correlator.
-The conclusion is that the position dependence should be interpreted as a parameter that adjusts the value of the number density of charges.
+In this scheme, the Schwinger phase is considered as a non-local effective chemical potential term corresponding to the Coulomb potential, which depends on the mean position of the fermion correlator.
+The effective chemical potential is an adjustable parameter that depends on the value of the number charge density and electric field.

 This interpretation makes sense if one considers that the Coulomb potential for a constant electric field is ambiguous, and only the potential difference has physical meaning since it depends on the reference frame.
 These types of interpretations are necessary because we are considering an electric field that permeates the entire space, so that no source of the field can be correctly identified or located.

 The electrical conductivity obtained shows oscillations for electric field values beyond the leading order approximation.
-This oscillation occurs around the conductivity in the $E\to 0$ limit, which is independent of the number density, but vanishes in the absence of net charges.
+This oscillation occurs around the conductivity near $E\sim 0$.
+The electrical conductivity in the limit $E\to 0$ becomes independent of the number density, but vanishes in the absence of net charges.
 Since $n$ corresponds to the number of fermions minus the number of antifermions in the system, this behavior should be independent of the pair creation predicted by Schwinger's theory for a strong electric field.

-This procedure can be applied in more complicated systems without further complications.
+A comparison between this proposal and the formalism based on in- and out-state expectation values becomes necessary \cite{Copinger:2018ftr,Cao:2019hku}.
 The expectation value for operators with external electric and magnetic field at finite temperature will be reported elsewhere.